chrismcbride76/CodingChallenge/README.md

 1. Implement Singleton class (Singleton.cs)
 2. Sort collection of Employee objects using employee's first name.
 (EmployeeSorter.cs)
-3. Using two stacks implement a queue
+3. Using two stacks implement a queue.
+(Queue.cs)

 The functionality is provided in a library.
 A seperate project provides basic unit tests to demonstrate usage of the functionality.
 The unit tests are not intended to be comprehensive.